Welcome to cargo-mutants

 Because cargo-mutants builds versions of your tree with many heuristically injected errors, it may not work well in trees that are configured to treat warnings as errors.

-For example, mutants that delete code are likely to cause some parameters to be seen as unused, which will cause problems with trees that configure #[deny(unused)]
+For example, mutants that delete code are likely to cause some parameters to be seen as unused, which will cause problems with trees that configure #[deny(unused)].
+This will manifest as an excessive number of mutants being reported as "unviable".

 There are a few possible solutions:

-- Define a feature flag for mutation testing, and use
+1. Define a feature flag for mutation testing, and use cfg_attr to enable strict warnings only when not testing mutants.

-command line option, or thecap_lints = true
+2. Use the cargo mutants --cap-lints=true command line option, or the cap_lints = true config option.

-also disables rustc's detection of long-running const expression evaluation, so may cause some builds to fail.
+--cap_lints=true also disables rustc's detection of long-running const expression evaluation, so may cause some builds to fail.
 If that happens in your tree, you can set a build timeout.

 Generating mutants